KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 #### Query profile fallbacks

-Some profiles have recommended fallback profiles, i.e. profiles to use as a fallback in case the original profile is not supported as is.
+Some profiles have recommended fallback profiles, i.e. profiles to use as a fallback in case the original profile is not supported.
 In order to query the list of fallback profiles for a given profile, use the following command:

 ```C++
 VkResult vpGetProfileFallbacks(